KDE/stopmotion/README.md

 - `make clean`: remove all build products
 - `make install`: install stopmotion

-To install in a specific location `<specific/location>`:
+You can tell CMake to install in a specific location:

     cmake -DCMAKE_INSTALL_PREFIX=<specific/location> <path/to/source/dir>

-    sudo make install
+You can also specify the path to the translation and HTML documentation path by setting `-DTRANSLATION_PATH=` and `-DHTML_PATH=`.

 Please see `src/domain/undo/README.md` for some notes on Stopmotion's architecture.